ElmoDFGD/ElmoRim/README.md

 | **Ram**    | 16GB     |
 | **Storage**    |  SSD     |

-With these specs the game runs at 60fps@1080p and around 45fps@1440p (in exteriors, 60 fps in interiors).
+With these specs the game runs at 60fps@1080p and at around 45fps@1440p (in exteriors, 60 fps in interiors).

 Recommendations on how to tweak the balance between visual quality/performance are provided [below](#tweaking-the-game-settings)